IPopovSci/Crypto_deeplearning_study/Readme.md

 * Docker
 * Numpy
 * Scikit-learn
+* Matplotlib

 ### Setup

-To setup, please clone the repository.
+To set up the project, please clone the repository.
-There are 2 ways to run this project: via docker or by using Main.py file directly.
+There are 2 ways to run this project: via docker or by running the Main.py file directly.
-If using a docker file, enviromental parameters need to be setup via docker-compose.yml
+If using a docker file, environmental parameters need to be set up via docker-compose.yml.
 ```
 batch_size: The batch size to use for the data (First dimension)
 time_steps: Amount of time steps to use for the data (Second dimension)